SAP-samples/teched2025-DA261/exercises/ex1/README.md

 ### Step 1: Create HANA dataframe for the financial business transaction sample table
 In __Step 1__ of this exercise,
 - you will learn how to create a HANA dataframe
-- how to use methods to understand the data structure of the result set underlying the dataframe select query
+- how to use methods to understand the data structure of the result set and its underlying SQL query statement
 - understand when data is moved from HANA into the python environment

 ![](/exercises/ex1/images/ex1.1-S1-dataframe.png)